In the Frequently Asked Question section we have listed below the most common questions and answers for you to look

 To make our entry prices fair to all we offer the same price of £5.95 to all visitors.
 Children who are 2 years old and under enter free of charge.
-Each visitor can also pick up a Paleo Pass, which gives unlimited FREE re-entry for 3 months, but the Pass will only be valid from September 15th and therefore can’t be used during the summer.
+Terms and conditions apply.
+Your entry price still includes our Paleo Pass, which allows the named holders unlimited FREE re-entry for 3 months, but the Pass will only be valid from September 15th and therefore can’t be used during the summer.

 What is a Paleo Pass?